Zabee/Customize-LLVM-Compiler-Feature/README.md

 # Customize-LLVM-Feature
-Calculates the call site cost and decides whether to inline it or not This is my college project.
+Calculates the call site cost and decides whether to inline it or not.
+This is my college project.

 About LLVM: